The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

 AARP is not the insurer.
-Rather, AARP partners with The Hartford (“the provider”) and the policy’s terms come from The Hartford.
-NerdWallet+1
+Rather, AARP partners with The Hartford (“the provider”), and the policy’s terms are set by The Hartford.
+NerdWallet

 -

-Eligible properties include homes, condos, sometimes rentals (depending on state) for owners and often for AARP members.
-AARP+1
+Eligible properties include homes, condos, and sometimes rentals (depending on the state) for owners and often for AARP members.
+AARP

 -

 There are special member-benefit features and discount opportunities for AARP members (and others) who purchase through The Hartford.
-The Hartford+1
+The Hartford

 -